awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-jwt-authorizer.md

 You can use JSON Web Tokens \(JWTs\) as a part of [OpenID Connect \(OIDC\)](https://openid.net/specs/openid-connect-core-1_0.html) and [OAuth 2\.0](https://oauth.net/2/) frameworks to restrict client access to your APIs\.

 If you configure a JWT authorizer for a route of your API, API Gateway validates the JWTs that clients submit with API requests\.
 API Gateway allows or denies requests based on token validation, and optionally, scopes in the token\.
+If you configure scopes for a route, the token must include at least one of the route's scopes\.

 You can configure distinct authorizers for each route of an API, or use the same authorizer for multiple routes\.